Hours: 7:30 AM - 3:45 PM

 |Pixabay||A site with hundreds of thousands of free photos and clipart free to use for any purpose.|

 The Bulldog Learning Commons and Student Union is designed to be central to student life at Portola High School.
 Our vision is to support all PHS students in an engaging, collaborative and innovative space.
 The commons provides resources in a variety of formats to help PHS students be successful in school and athletics and to pursue personal interests.
-The Bulldog Commons and Student Union is open throughout the school day Monday - Friday 7:00 AM to 4:00 PM including lunch and break.
+The Bulldog Learning Commons is open throughout the school day Monday - Friday 7:30 AM to 3:45 PM including lunch and break.
 The Student Commons and Student Union has the following services available for students:

 Chromebook laptops for check-out while in the commons